Hong Kong Restaurant Review, Palo Alto

 Roast Pigeon ($11) was cooked just fine, not as good as Asian Pearl, but passable.

 Salt and Pepper Eggplant ($8.50) was a deep fried plate full of tender eggplant that was recommended by the waitress and turned out well.

-Live Crab Wok-Baked with Chili Pepper Salt is another dish that reminded us R&G Lounge.
+Live Crab Wok-Baked with Chili Pepper Salt, egg battered Aberdeen style is another dish that reminded us R&G Lounge.
 Not as good but still acceptable.

 OK: (Order if you like this dish)

 If you enjoyed this post, like us on Facebook and Follow us on Twitter.

 Be sure to subscribe to our RSS feed.